Ferrari needs more than racy market debut to stay ahead

 MILAN Ferrari is being launched as a luxury stock for its Wall Street debut but may struggle to justify such a valuation in the long run given its profit margins and the investment needed to put its prancing horse logo on other products.

-Including net debt of 2 billion euros inherited as part of its separation from parent FCA, Ferrari's enterprise value could rise to 10.6 billion euros ($12.1 billion) - a valuation that helped push FCA shares as much as 2 percent higher on Monday.
+Including net debt of 2 billion euros inherited as part of its separation from parent FCA, Ferrari's enterprise value could rise to 10.6 billion euros (8 billion pounds) - a valuation that helped push FCA shares as much as 2 percent higher on Monday.

 Analysts say the small number of shares on sale, Ferrari's strong brand and the exclusivity of a company that for years has capped car sales at about 7,000 a year will support the initial public offering (IPO).